-Yoga, a low-intensity form of exercise, works on the physical body.
-Through stretching and bending the spine and limbs and emphasizing deep diaphragmatic breathing, it is believed that the body’s relaxation response is mechanically stimulated.
-It has been hypothesized that yoga poses and breathing exercises stimulate the vagus nerve, a large nerve running the length of the spine that is a key regulator of our body’s parasympathetic nervous system (PNS).
-The PNS in turn stimulates the relaxation response.
+Through stretching and bending the spine and limbs and emphasizing deep diaphragmatic breathing, relaxation is triggered during yoga.
+Experts have hypothesized that yoga poses and breathing exercises stimulate the vagus nerve, a large nerve running the length of the spine that is a key regulator of our body’s parasympathetic nervous system, which aids in flipping the switch to our relaxation response.

-- Breathing and Meditation are Key Relaxation Strategies:
+- Breathing and meditation are proven anxiety suppressors.